alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

   - You should receive an MFA request to your phone or authentication app.
   - Once you have approved the sign in, you should see a Chrome window with the GitLab login page.
   - Log in with the long-form `username@<shm-domain-fqdn>` of a user in the `SG <SRE ID> Research Users` security group.
+  - Note that for `HackMD` you **must** use the full, email style username that **includes the Safe Haven domain**.
+For all other logins, you can use either the short-form or long-form username.
 - If you do not get an MFA prompt or you cannot connect to the GitLab and HackMD servers, follow the **troubleshooting** instructions below.

 <details>